Sony Classical Masterworks Announces the signing of Daniel Taylor as an Exclusive Recording Artist.

 Latest Sony release..........

-FOUR THOUSAND WINTER is slated for release on Sony Classical on December 4, 2015.
+FOUR THOUSAND WINTER was released on Sony Classical on December 4, 2015.

 Thomas Tallis, Ralph Vaughan Williams, William Byrd, Herbert Howells,